Private content setup

 - Private Content Tab Icon - change the icon of the tab in the user profile menu.

-- Predefined content template - Use this setting if you create similar private content for all users.
-This template is used as a predefined content in the Private Content editor.
+- Predefined content template - Use this setting if you want to create similar private content for all users.
+This template is used as a pattern in the Private Content editor.
+The extension does not apply the predefined content template automatically.
+Administrator has to edit and save the content for each member manually.

 Profile Menu settings #